-Think about how the growth of your business and how it will support you with your future vision you have for yourself.
+Think about how the growth of your business the Coinjoin app and how it will support you with your future vision you have for yourself.
 What do you see yourself doing?

 By doing this, you are ensuring that the vision you want for your business, is in alignment with the work you want to focus on personally.

 With each service, you offer, look at your ideal client, and why should they choose you over your competitor?

 It is not about comparing; it is about being confident with where you position yourself.

 This step is also about getting clear with your ideal client.
 What do they want, and what do they need?